mansisaksson/GGJ2019/README.md

-# GGJ2019
+# Global Game Jam 2019

-This is a simple project exploring the possibilities of creating Asynchronous Multiplayer, Using MariaDB and WebSocket.
+This project explores the possibilities of creating Asynchronous Multiplayer using MariaDB and WebSocket.

 The game can be played here: http://ggj.mansisaksson.com